nicklepickle/fe-compare/README.md

 + High market share

 ### HTMX
-- Server side rendering is cheating (should use templates)
 - No data binding
 - Examples hard to find online, small market share
 - Fall back on js for form validation
-- Need to implement templating library
+- Needed to implement hbs templating library
 + Very terse
-+ No dependencies other than htmx

-### ES6
-- Generating HTML elements comparatively tedious
-- No data binding
-- Great modularity for js, bad modularity for html/css
-+ Only vesion to get initial items call correct (all others rely on hard coded 100)
-+ Most granular control over data flow
-+ Larget market share (it's just javascript!)
-+ No dependencies
++ Unique approach which may be perfect for smaller projects

 ### Svelte
 - Opinionated about SvelteKit (harded to use without)